StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Ideally, we want to keep the median quality score of the sequences equal to or above 30 or Q30.
 Meaning when we look at our last QIIME 2 Visualization, we will trim right before the first location in the sequence where the median is < 30.

 To truncate and merge the paired-end reads, use the ```qiime dada2 denoise-paired``` command.
 Our input is 'trimmed-seq.qza' and we will have 3 outputs.
-After reviewing the interactive quality plots, the forward reads stay at or above Q30 until base number 231 so we will trim there.
-The reverse reads stay at or above Q30 until 185.
+After reviewing the interactive quality plots, the forward reads are $\geq$ Q30 until base number 231 and the reverse reads are $\geq$ Q30 until 185, so we will trim at these locations.

 Note: You may now have to load in Qiime2/2023.2 using the ```module load``` command.